habnabit/pycon2014/outline.rst

     - deferred cancellation
     - Agent
     - react
+    - these have all been added in the last few years and are all better in basically every case (or are at least more flexible) than the previous solutions

   - but you still have to subclass things to define your own protocol